saichandglobal/ssss/.gitlab/issue_templates/change_checklist.md

 #### Preparatory steps
 - [ ] Copy/paste items here from the Preparatory Steps listed above.
+- [ ] Perform any Pre Check that is necessary before executing the change

 #### Initial Tasks

 - [ ] Create a google doc to track the progress.
 This is because in the event of an outage, Google docs allow for real-time collaboration, and don't depend on GitLab.com being available.